WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 If control is transferred to the body of a catch block, and the last instruction in the body is executed, control then exits the try block.

-In case of a try-unwind block, the control is transfered to the body of the `unwind` block.
+In case of a try-unwind block, if an exception is thrown within the try block, the program control is transfered to the body of `unwind` block.
 After executing instructions within the `unwind` block, the exception is automatically rethrown when the control reaches the `end` instruction.
 As in the case of the `catch_all` block, the exception arguments are not copied onto the operand stack.

 If the selected catch/unwind block does not throw an exception, it must yield the value(s) expected by the corresponding catching try block.